Code-Institute-Submissions/reviewsfromkids/TEST.md

 - Complete the form and send.
 - You see the contact page reload with empty fields.
 - You see a success message that stays on screen until you close it or navigate away.

+## User stories - site owner

+### User story 1.
+Easily upload new books
+There are two ways to upload a book.

+1. Via the admin:
+    - Go to the locally deployed site http://127.0.0.1:8000/admin and log in using your superuser credentials.
+    - Locate the Books section and click add.
+    - Complete the fields and save the new entry.

+2. Via json fixtures:
+    - Open the cloned project in an editor like VSC.
+    - Go to the books app and locate the folder fixtures.
+    - Open the file books.json.
+    - Add new entries to the list and save.
+    - Open the command line and type: ```python manage.py loaddata books```.
+    - The new books are loaded into the database.
+    - Note: if there are books in the json that are already in the database, these books are overwritten.
+In other words, if you want to add new books only, delete existing books from the json file.

+### User story 2.
+Easily promote new books
+The site owner has two ways to promote books.

+1. Featured books:
+    - Go to the locally deployed site http://127.0.0.1:8000/admin and log in using your superuser credentials.
+    - Locate the Books section and open the folder.
+    - Open the book that you want to add to featured books.
+    - Tick the box 'featured item' and save.
+    - Note that the featured items are limited to show four books.
+If you want to show more than four, you can change the limitation in the file:
+        - index.html (in the home app).
+        - Line 48 ```{% if forloop.counter < 5 %}```.
+        - Change the number to your liking.

+2. Recently added books:
+- This is automnatically showing new books that are added after a specific date.
+- The rule is static at the moment, but can be set to a rolling date (for instance like the last seven days).
+- You can change this in the file:
+    - views.py (in the home app).
+    - Line 16 ```recent_books = Book.objects.filter(date_added="2020-07-16")```.
+    - Change the date rule to your liking.
+- Note that the recently added books are limited to show eight books.
+If you want to show more than eight, you can change the limitation in the file:
+        - index.html (in the home app).
+        - Line 68 ```{% if forloop.counter < 9 %}```.
+        - Change the number to your liking.

 ## Features
 Most of the features are covered by the test of user stories.
 Remaining features are tested individually and work as intended.